-By following this tutorial, you have successfully created a dataflow to bring in data from a customer success source and gained insight on monitoring datasets.
-Incoming data can now be used by downstream Platform services such as Real-time Customer Profile and Data Science Workspace.
+By following this tutorial, you have successfully created a dataflow to bring data from your customer success source to Platform.
+Incoming data can now be used by downstream Platform services such as Real-Time Customer Profile and Data Science Workspace.
 See the following documents for more details:

 The Platform UI shown in the following video is out-of-date.
 Please refer to the documentation above for the latest UI screenshots and functionality.